 So how did I study for the exam - Well I studied alone for this one, unlike my ICND1 exam.
 (That was 50 percent of the battle) The other half of it was I had this exam on my chest for a long time.
 I would also read the material over and over.
 Yet I would not take the test because of other issues that would come up.
 I finally said that I am going to schedule this test and take it no matter if I am ready or not, or I would just keep delaying it.
 In the ICND1 post I made last year make sure you know the material, you can't guess at this stuff!
 You have to know it inside and out.
 If it is multiple choice I always look at the answers first before reading the question.
 I looked over the book the night before the exam date and really was asking myself questions that I could see on the exam, like the default AD distance of OSPF is?, Use VLSM to break this network down so it doesn't waste addresses, etc.

 How long did it take? - I originally started studying for the exam in April of 2011 so it took over a year for me to take this test.
-Don't let that scare you, I could have probably taken it in 4 months or so but could not find the time.
+Don't let that scare you, I could have probably taken it in 4 months or so but could not find the time, and life in general.
 However I passed, which shows that if you keep going for it you will get where you want to go.